Music of Singapore: Malay popular music

+Chinese popular music

 Singapore also emerged as a centre of local Chinese recording industry in the 1960s, producing Chinese pop music in Mandarin with local singers.
 From the 60s to the 80s, local stars such as Chang Siao Ying (張小英), Sakura Teng (樱花), Rita Chao (凌雲), and Lena Lim (林竹君) were popular in Singapore and Malaysia.
 A few, such as Lena Lim, also had some success outside the region.

-The pop music industry thrived by the 1980s, with several recording companies producing Chinese records by local as well as Taiwanese singers.
+The Chinese pop music industry thrived by the 1980s overpassing that of the shared Malay-language music industry and market with Malaysia, with several recording companies producing Chinese records by local as well as Taiwanese singers.
 Starting in the mid 1980s, a genre of Mandarin ballads called xinyao began to emerge with singers and/or songwriters such as Liang Wern Fook, Lee Shih Shiong, and Billy Koh.
 Local music labels such as Ocean Butterflies International and Hype Records were established.
 From the 1990s onwards, many Singaporean singers such as Kit Chan, Stefanie Sun, JJ Lin, Tanya Chua, Corrinne May, Fann Wong, and Mavis Hee had achieved wider success outside of Singapore.

+English popular music

-There are also a number artists from Singapore who work primarily in the English language, some such as singer-songwriter Sophie Koh are active outside of Singapore.
-In the 2010s, Singapore has seen a rise in home-grown acts like Charlie Lim, The Sam Willows, Gentle Bones, The Steve McQueens, Pleasantry, MYRNE, HubbaBubbas, Sam Rui, Leon Markcus, Scarlet Avenue and Nathan Hartono.
+There are also a number artists from Singapore who work primarily in the English language.
+Since the 2010s, Singapore has seen a rise in home-grown acts like Charlie Lim, The Sam Willows, Gentle Bones, The Steve McQueens, Pleasantry, MYRNE, HubbaBubbas, Sam Rui, Leon Markcus, Scarlet Avenue, Krysta Joy, jupiterkid and Nathan Hartono.
+Independent labels such as PARKA and Homeground Studios have also emerged during this period to support these acts, providing production resources and distribution channels for Singapore's growing English-language music scene.